rijpma/capelinker/README.md

 # capelinker

-`capelinker` provides functions and a number of pretrained models to link families and individuals in historical South Africa.
+`capelinker` is an R library providing functions and a number of pretrained models to link families and individuals in historical South Africa.

 ## Installation
 Capelinker is not on CRAN and needs to be installed from GitHub.
 The `remotes` package makes this easy.